the-teachingRSE-project/competencies/competencies.md

 competencies in both fields.
 RSEs typically apply their knowledge and experience in larger teams which allows them to cultivate this hybrid nature.
-Therefore, we categorise the competencies into software engineering skills, research skills, and team skills with particular focus on the software and research cycle and the scientific process.
+Therefore, we categorise the competencies into software engineering skills, research skills, and team skills with a particular focus on the software and research cycle and the scientific process.
 The generic skills are relevant in a broad setting and form the foundation for specific specialisations.